THE ONLINE WRITING INSTRUCTION COMMUNITY

 Collaborative Spaces

 One of the main components for a writing class can be word processing documents and software.
 Regardless of your preferred choice, online writing classes require the submission and sharing of writing through a CMS, discussion board, or through files submitted to the instructor or to one another for feedback.
-However, in an online writing class, time and student/teacher collaboration is important for students to get feedback and write.
-It is important for students to be able to collaborate on assignments and feedback.
-This collaboration is the foundation of peer-to-peer learning and a crucial part of the learning process.
-Thus, it is important to create a knowledge making space where students can write, collaborate, and learn.
+Thus, it is important to use tools to create a knowledge making space where students can write, collaborate, and learn.
+Here are a few to consider:

 • Firepad - a free web based writing space that is conducive for sharing ideas, code, and brainstorming.